zyyzyykk/kkTerminal/doc/en_US/README.md

 8.Support file management, open the File Management Module to view, decompress, upload and download files/folders

-9.Support shortcut key operations such as multiple/all file selection, copy and paste and cut
+9.Support shortcut key operations such as multiple/all file selection, copy and paste, cut, selection switch, open

 10.Support file browsing and editing, modify the file and save it to a remote server using `ctrl+s`